benoriol/satellital-tent-detection/README.md

 # Satellital tent detection
 The steps to follow for our approach are:
 1. Generating a dataset for image segmentation given background images and foreground images.
 Applied to satellite image segmentation.
-2. Training ML model for a masking task
+2. Training ML model for a masking task.
-3. Evaluation of the models
+3. Evaluation of the models.

 The explanation will be divided in these three parts, starting with generation.